 Fire Prevention Prep

 The first step is testing your smoke detectors and fire alarm systems.
-All homeowners should take 10 minutes to make sure their home is properly protected from fires by taking inventory that smoke alarms are on every level of the home and inside each bedroom.
+All homeowners should take 10 minutes to make sure their home is properly protected from fires.
+Take inventory that smoke alarms are on every level of the home and inside each bedroom.
 Also be sure to install carbon monoxide alarms on each level of the home.
-Make sure you test the alarms at least once a month to ensure the batteries work and the family is accustomed to whatever sound yours makes.
+Make sure you test the alarms at least once a month to ensure the batteries work.
+This also ensures that the family is accustomed to whatever sound yours makes.

 Step two, ensure that the entire family knows where the fire extinguishers are located and how to use them.

-Finally, invest in a second-story (and third, if applicable) fire ladder and keep it near a centralized window so that anyone upstairs can safely escape the home.
+Finally, invest in a second-story (and third, if applicable) fire ladder.
+Keep it near a centralized window so that anyone upstairs can safely escape the home.
 If possible, purchase one for each upstairs bedroom.

 Here is why these three fire safety tips are so important: